jedelman8/nxos-ansible/README.md

 ### Example Playbook

 A sample playbook is shown below.
 Assume that this playbook is saved as `nexus-automation.yml` and is stored in your working directory - `nxos-ansible` --- the directory that was downloaded when you cloned the repo.
-This will continuously be referred to as the current Ansible **working directory**  Since this walk through is using the Cisco all-in-one onePK virtual machine, the full path to this file is: `/home/cisco/ansible/nxos-ansible/nexus-automation.yml`.
+This will continuously be referred to as the current Ansible **working directory**.
+Since this walk through is using the Cisco all-in-one onePK virtual machine, the full path to this file is: `/home/cisco/ansible/nxos-ansible/nexus-automation.yml`.

 ```
 ---